 For some time now, our education system in Queensland and Australia has been structured around the most mediocre of teachers within the system.
 The majority of major policy moves, such as towards standardised testing, direct instruction and scripted lessons, are framed around redressing mediocrity.
 In doing so, the system becomes one in which it is easier to be a mediocre teacher, and constrain others’ attempts to be a competent, or even a proficient teacher.
 Instead of doing this, what we should be doing is designing and implementing policy that most enables and empowers competent teachers to become more.

-Feeding these policy moves are deficit narratives: “Failing” teachers (and preservice teachers), “failing” students“failing” schools, all signs of a “failing” system.
-You can see these narratives in justifications given for NAPLAN, the Phonics Check, direct instruction, scripted lessons, Curriculum 2 Classroom (Queensland), and the impending external testing for senior subjects (new to Queensland).
+Feeding these policy moves are deficit narratives: “Failing” teachers (and preservice teachers, and preservice teacher educators), “failing” students, “failing” schools, all signs of a “failing” system.
+The latest edition of this narrative is evident in the promotional materials for the 9 March 2020 episode of ABC’s Q&A. You can see these narratives in justifications given for NAPLAN, the Phonics Check, direct instruction, scripted lessons, Curriculum 2 Classroom (Queensland), and the impending external testing for senior subjects (new to Queensland).
 These narratives strip agency from teachers, students, schools, and the system as a whole.

 Ultimately, it’s the opposite that happens: in building policy around these teachers, the “average” is brought down.